 This presentation provides a brief overview of Prisoner Health Services, patient demographics and statistics in Australian prisons and discusses the high risk behaviours encountered in the prison population and their association with mental health and various infectious diseases.
 The presentation also provides examples of the challenges of mental illness and chronic disease management, as illustrated with case studies, as well as discussion about the current processes and limitations of managing the dying patient in prison.

-2016: Hot Topics in Palliative Care: How 'hot' is dementia?
-Exploring issues for palliative and aged care
+How 'hot' is dementia?
+Exploring issues for palliative and aged care (June 2016)

 In 2013 dementia was the second leading cause of death for Australians.
 Over 50% of people living in residential aged care have a diagnosis of dementia.
 Most people who live in residential aged care will die there and not everyone will receive specialist palliative care; in fact very few people do.
 Residential aged care is palliative care.
 Therefore, staff working in aged care need to ensure that residents have a ‘good’ death and care provided is evidence-based.
 This presentation will explore some of the issues faced by aged care and palliative care services with the increasing prevalence of dementia in the Australian community.
 It will also draw on some of the research conducted by ACEBAC in this area.

-2015: Hot Topics in Palliative Care: Lifting their spirits: Who provides spiritual care at the end of life?
+Lifting their spirits: Who provides spiritual care at the end of life?
+(November 2015)